AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/download-scores.md

 # Downloading scores in Customer AI

 something something something dark side... something something something complete...

 ## Getting started

-need to have a customer ai service instance that has completed its training and scoring
+need to have a customer ai service instance that has completed its training and scoring.

 ## Finding your dataset ID